min2ha/ukwa-site/content/target/61136/index.en.md

   "subject": "Brexit"
 }

-# BBC  News: Theresa May and ministers hammer out Brexit positions

 Amid perceptions of continuing division, the Brexit Cabinet Committee met to sketch out what the future relationship between the UK and EU might look like.on February 7th 2018